Tom Dougherty, CEO – Stealing Share

 As Justice Samuel Alito wrote, “Congress can regulate sports gambling directly.
 But if it elects not to, each state is free to act on its own.”

-The NFL is already asking Congress to do just that, and that would be the best option.
+The NFL is already asking Congress to regulate the industry, and that would be the best option.
 Because, as much as legalized sports betting was a foregone conclusion, we don’t want Deadwood out there.

 “But if I were the NCAA, I’d start thinking about how to lessen the incentive for a college athlete to cheat for a quick buck.”